blamario/construct/README.md

 [`MonadFix`](https://hackage.haskell.org/package/base-4.12.0.0/docs/Control-Monad-Fix.html#t:MonadFix) class, though
 perhaps not as widely as it deserves.
 You won't find any parsers in the list of its instances, though, and for a good reason - it's quite impossible for a parser to obtain a value that it hasn't parsed yet.
-All *we* need, luckily, is access a partially parsed value.
+All *we* need, luckily, is access an already parsed part of a partially parsed structure.
 A limited `MonadFix` instance can do that, provided that we also use a specialized form of `Rank2.traverse` capable of preserving the record structure while it's being parsed.

 As it happens, I have an old parser library named [incremental-parser](https://hackage.haskell.org/package/incremental-parser) on Hackage, and the name seems quite